isomerpages/mccy-iccs/_latest/Feature: Hanadi Doleh's Interfaith Journey.md

 ![](/images/Hanadi_2.jpg)
 <font color = "grey"><font size="-1">Hanadi Doleh (centre) speaking at a 9/11 Interfaith Peace Walk Commemorating 20 Years in September 2021, an event which she hosted and planned.</font></font>

+**Tell us more about your work with the Interfaith Center of New York (ICNY), including some key milestones and some of the challenges/trends you're observing in the US.**

+I am the Director of Community Partnerships at the ICNY, a secular non-profit organisation with a mission to overcome prejudice, violence, and misunderstanding by activating the power of the city’s grassroots religious and civic leaders and their communities.
+I also plan, implement and facilitate ICNY’s flagship conference, the Rabbi Marshall T. Meyer Retreat on Social Justice annually.

+In fact, we recently completed our 40th Retreat on Housing Now: Faith Communities’ Call to Action.
+This conference explored the important relationship between faith leaders and housing advocacy in New York City.
+It presented an opportunity for us to discuss not only trending or long-standing social justice issues but offer key solutions and call to action prospects for community involvement for greater change.

+I also plan and facilitate the Interfaith Civic Leadership Academy, ICNY’s leadership development programme for diverse faith leaders.
+It is a programme that offers a cohort of diverse religious leaders the tools they need to work effectively on behalf of their communities.

+Through my work at ICNY, I have had the opportunity to become a trusted source in underrepresented and minority communities.
+It is through relationship-building that I have had the chance to associate with communities that have long had their doors closed to the outside.